Serene Velocity

 Serene Velocity is a 1970 American experimental short film directed by Ernie Gehr.
 Gehr filmed it in the basement hallway of a Binghamton University academic building, using a static camera position and changing only the focal length of the camera.
-It is recognized as a key work of structural filmmaking and has been inducted into the U.S. National Film Registry.
+It is recognized as a key work of structural filmmaking and was selected for preservation in the U.S. National Film Registry in 2001.

 Description

 Serene Velocity lasts twenty-three minutes and is silent.
 To make the film, Gehr locked his camera down in the center of a hallway, shooting several individual frames at a time.
 After each set of exposures, he changed the focal length on the lens, zooming in and then out in increasing increments.
 What begins as a small difference in apparent distance several frames at a time expands to extreme closeups and wide shots jumping back and forth.
 By the end of the film, the zoom into the end of the hallway reveals a set of double doors with daylight filtering through.